JamesWong2600/escape_from_monster/README.md

 # escape_from_monster
-This is a game to control a squirrel to escape from a area, the squarrel must collect all 8 keys in the map to open the gate to escape.
+This is a game to control a squirrel to escape from a area, the squirrel must collect all 8 keys in the map to open the gate to escape.
 You can also defeat the boss to get 3000 bonus scores if you want.
 Also, there are 2 type of tools to overcome the enemies(walker, runner), they are